Rachel Kushner: Early life

-When she was 16, she began her bachelor's degree in political economy at the University of California, Berkeley with an emphasis on United States foreign policy in Latin America.
+When she was 16, she began her bachelor's degree in political economy at the University of California, Berkeley, with an emphasis on United States foreign policy in Latin America.
 Kushner lived as an exchange student in Italy when she was 18; upon completing her Bachelor of Arts, she lived in San Francisco, working at nightclubs.
-At 26, she enrolled in the fiction program at Columbia University and earned a MFA in creative writing in 2000.
-One of her influences is the American novelist Don DeLillo.
+At 26, she enrolled in the fiction program at Columbia University and earned a MFA degree in creative writing in 2000.
+There she studied under Jonathan Franzen, among others.
+She considers novelist Don DeLillo a friend, a mentor and a "tutelary figure."

 Career

 Novels

 Kushner's first novel, Telex from Cuba, was published by Scribner in July 2008.
 She got the idea for her novel after completing her MFA in 2000, and she made three long trips to Cuba over the six years it took her to write the book.
 Telex from Cuba was the cover review of the July 6, 2008 issue of The New York Times Book Review, where it was described as a "multi-layered and absorbing" novel whose "sharp observations about human nature and colonialist bias provide a deep understanding of the revolution's causes."
 Telex from Cuba was a finalist for the 2008 National Book Award.
 Kushner's editor is Nan Graham.